On July 7, 2018, Ghostly Activities investigated Preston Castle in Ione, California. Get the scoop about the ghost hunt after the jump.

 We started on the second floor to get ambient readings and do some initial debunking to share with other investigators at base camp.
 The dormitory (mentioned in our review of the Canon full-spectrum camcorder) would pose the most technical difficulty, based on its size and lack of reflective surfaces for full-spectrum lighting.
 None of our readings were outside normal ranges as we walked through each room.

-The last part of the investigation had Jake from Ghostly Activities and June from AGHOST on the second floor.
-Many team members recorded EVPs here.
+The last part of the investigation had Jake from Ghostly Activities and June, a guest investigator from AGHOST, on the second floor.
+Many AGHOST members recorded EVPs here.
 Jake placed the MEL 8704-R-REM-ATDD meter in the hallway (red light in video) to see if it would trigger if something contacted the antenna.
 However, with bats and bugs flying around, it would likely get debunked.
 The device never went off during this stop.
 Jake also did not capture any EVPs here, but AGHOST did get EVPs on the second floor (not here), first floor hallway and stairs leading to the second floor.

 At 12:41 a.m., we did record what could be footsteps, but it could likely be the building shifting or a critter running around the floor above us.
 The audio file above doesn’t contain the possible footsteps.